PRIDE's BuildJobs initiative open to new participants

 BuildJobs Initiative is committed to bringing economic opportunities for both workers and contractors in southern West Virginia.

-“Anybody that’s been economically affected by the decline in coal needs to get in contact with us,” Gamble said.
-“Not just BuildJobs but PRIDE in general.
+“Anybody that’s been economically affected by the decline in coal needs to get in contact with us,” said Gamble.
+“Not just BuildJobs, but PRIDE in general.
 I believe that we can be a big resource for them.
 Even if it’s not, say, a coal miner in the family, if you don’t have anybody that’s in the coal mines, the decline in coal hurts everybody.
 It hurts all businesses, small businesses.
 It hurts everybody.
 So reach out to us, and we’ll try our best to help you out.”

 Due to a small amount of contractors, there is currently a wait list for BuildJobs Initiative.
 To learn more about the program or to apply, contact Michelle Gamble at 304-752-6868, ext.
-307, or visit loganpride.com.
+307 or go to the PRIDE Community Services website at loganpride.com.